hczhu/TickerTick-API/README.md

 The TickerTick API provides the latest stock news stories through a powerful query language.
 The API covers all companies listed in US stock markets ([around 10,000 tickers](https://api.tickertick.com/tickers?n=100000)) and [hundreds of top startups](https://api.tickertick.com/tickers?n=100000&p=.).
 The source websites of the news stories include around ten thousand websites.

-Take a look at an example web app that uses TickerTick API.
+Take a look at an example web app that builds on top of TickerTick API.
 - [https://tickertick.com](https://tickertick.com)